alco/porcelain/README.md

 ## Known issues and roadmap

   * there are known crashes happening when using Porcelain across two nodes
-  * the middleman can sometimes hang in a spin-loop
+  * error handling when using the Goon driver is not completely shaped out
-  * the support for OS signals is planned to be included in the next minor release
+  * the support for OS signals is planned to be included in a later release release

+## TODO

+  * implement handshake in the Goon driver
+  * think about the best way to handle launch errors originating in the middleman

 ## License